G1ants/inference/README.md

 # Inference
-The inference engine for Giants
+The inference engine for Giants (driven by GPT4 and RAG!)

 ## Install Poetry